AjayChohan1/english-premier-league-capstone-project/README.md

 # English Premier League

-**English Premier League Project** The English Premier League (EPL) generates a wealth of information, from final scores to player performance metrics, creating a treasure trove for analysts, enthusiasts, and data scientists alike.
+**English Premier League Project**: generates a wealth of information, from final scores to player performance metrics, creating a treasure trove for analysts, enthusiasts, and data scientists alike.
 This dataset comes from a data-cleaning and transformation project, where raw, unstructured match data is turned into an organized, analysis-ready format.
 With it, you can uncover season-long trends, build predictive models for match outcomes, or craft rich visualizations.
 Whether you’re a seasoned analyst or just starting out in data science, this dataset offers a solid foundation for exploring the EPL through a data-driven lens.

 ---